NHSDigital/nrl-producer-api/README.md

 If you want to run the smoke tests against a particular product or app then you can set up the command like this:

+Example using for the current product deployed to `internal-dev`:

+`pytest tests/api_tests.py::test_smoke --proxy-name="nrl-producer-api-internal-dev" --api-name=nrl-producer-api`

-Example using `nrl-producer-api-pr-15` as the app:
+Example using the product deployed for GitHub pull request 15:

 `pytest tests/api_tests.py::test_smoke --proxy-name="nrl-producer-api-pr-15" --api-name=nrl-producer-api`